Is Blockchain a Good Career choice?

 13. Blockchain Research

 Corporations have been pouring hundreds of millions of dollars into Blockchain research.
-Blockchain started as a community driven project, but it is now well funded with interest form governments and the private sector alike.
+Blockchain started as a community driven project, but it is now well funded with interest from governments and the private sector alike.
 With all this funding, comes the opportunity for new research.